ktorz-net/hacka-py/doc/tuto-game-py421.md

 That it, you can execute your script: `python3 ./tutos/test-421AI.py` which calls your player.
 To notice that the second attribute in `local` method of `game` instance ($1$) represent the number of games the player will play.

-## Let go:

-To notice that method parameters are referencing `hackapy` objects we will present later.
-The important element to see is that possible `actions` are listed once for all in wakeUp method.
-Then perception records the game state in instance variables `horizon` (the number of remaining rerolls) and `dices` (a list of the 3 dices values).

-The goal now is to propose heuristic choise of action in `decide` method regarding `self.horizon` and `self.dices` values.
-The highest average score you can get the better is your heuristic AI.